iayanpahwa/iayanpahwa.github.io/_pages/archive-layout-with-content.md

 ---
-title: "About"
-excerpt: "About Me"
-sitemap: false
+title: "Archive Layout with Content"
+layout: archive
-permalink: /about/
+permalink: /archive-layout-with-content/
 ---

 A variety of common markup showing how the theme styles them.